Alfie Bass: Recording career

 In 1955, Bass recorded the novelty song "Pity the Downtrodden Landlord".
 It was issued by the folk music label Topic Records on a 78rpm single, backed with "Housing Repairs And Rents Act", written by Fred Dallas; on both sides, Bass was accompanied by "The Four Bailiffs".

-With his fellow cast members from The Army Game, Bernard Bresslaw, Leslie Fyson and Michael Medwin, Bass was part of a vocal quartet who scored a number 5 hit in the UK Singles Chart in 1958 with "The Signature Tune Of The Army Game".
+With his fellow cast members from The Army Game, Bernard Bresslaw and Michael Medwin, and guesting opera singer Leslie Fyson, Bass was part of a vocal quartet who scored a number 5 hit in the UK Singles Chart in 1958 with "The Signature Tune Of The Army Game".
 It was backed with the same actors singing "What Do We Do In The Army".
 In 1960, Pye Records issued two solo recordings by Bass on a single, "Villikens And His Dinah" and "Rat Catcher's Daughter".

 Death

-Alfie Bass died on 16 July 1987 in Barnet General Hospital, north London, following a heart attack.
+Bass died on 16 July 1987 in Barnet General Hospital, north London, following a heart attack.
 He was survived by his wife and their son and daughter.
 His last home was in Well End, a suburb of Borehamwood, Hertfordshire.